 Good question.
 I wouldn't put any kind of boundaries on that.
 Because you still, you know, you've had your thorough training for years or five.
 And you've had all that experience as well.
-It doesn't, it might it might mean, potentially, you take a bit longer to get a give a patient and outcome than perhaps somebody with 20 years experience, it goes up soon as before, do this, this and this.
+It might mean, potentially, you take a bit longer to give a patient and outcome than perhaps somebody with 20 years' experience, it goes up, seen as before, do this, this and this.
 And that usually sorts it, possibly, you know, but I wouldn't say, you know, you shouldn't be charging very much, because you're newly qualified, I think you still got, you are competent, you've still got excellent skills, and diagnostic ability, etc.

-I used to resent it as an associate after I qualified when I was being paid less, because my appointments were charged at a lower rate than the principal's now, of course, the principal had a lot more experienced than me.
-But the immediate impression to the patients was that I was second rate than I was the, you know, I was, was not as good.
+I used to resent it as an associate after I qualified when I was being paid less, because my appointments were charged at a lower rate than the principal's now, of course, the principal had a lot more experience than me.
+But the immediate impression to the patients was that I was second rate and I was the, you know, I was not as good.
 And of course, I wasn't as good, but it doesn't help the treatment outcomes if they think that.
-So maybe that's another thing is if you're working in practice with other people, because there's an associate in practice it at least in theory, you should always be able to call on the experience of your principal, if something isn't quite what you think.
-So I'm not sure if I follow this one, Stu says, How do we feel about a flat rate for consults and treatments, as he has a colleague that uses this model?
-Consultations are 45 minutes and treatments or 30 minutes, flat rate for both?
+So maybe that's another thing is if you're working in practice with other people, because as an associate in practice, at least in theory, you should always be able to call on the experience of your principal, if something isn't quite what you think.
+So I'm not sure if I follow this one, Stu says, how do we feel about a flat rate for consults and treatments, as he has a colleague that uses this model?
+Consultations are 45 minutes and treatments for 30 minutes, flat rate for both?

-I do like the idea of a higher rate for the first appointment, because I think that's when you bring all your knowledge and experience and skill to bear on this, this body presenting itself with all these issues.
+I do like the idea of a higher rate for the first appointment, because I think that's when you bring all your knowledge and experience and skill to bear on this body presenting itself with all these issues.
 And this is where you work out what the heck is going on with this body, what you're going to need to do in order to help them.
 So I think that has a higher value.
-I mean, I you know, I know that you're still reassessing when they come back, etc. But that first one, particularly if they've been around the houses and haven't got an answer anywhere else, and there's just like someone says, well give us the opera The ago or whatever, you know, they're finally going to get a diagnosis and highly likely do anyway and start to work out what's what the journey is going to look like now.
+I mean, I know that you're still reassessing when they come back, etc. But that first one, particularly if they've been around the houses and haven't got an answer anywhere else, and there's just like someone says, well give osteopathy a go or whatever, you know, they're finally going to get a diagnosis and highly likely do anyway and start to work out what the journey is going to look like now.
 So I do feel it has a higher value.

 Yeah.
-Jen, Jen has sent in a comment saying that there's Bupa as well, which restricts you to 30 pounds per treatment.
-And what your thoughts are about that, Gilly?
-Well, I've got some fairly firm views.
-Well, me too.
+Jen has sent in a comment saying that there's Bupa as well, which restricts you to 30 pounds per treatment.
+I don't know what your thoughts are about that, Gilly?
+Well, I've got some fairly firm views about that.

+Me too.
 Yeah.
 Dump them.
 Thoroughly disrespectful of your skills.